ehoang0106/blog/source/_drafts/application-load-balancer.md

 ## Cost Optimization

 The architecture is designed to be cost-effective:
-- `t2.micro` instances balance cost and performance
 - Auto-scaling ensures you only pay for what you need
 - Multi-AZ deployment provides high availability with minimal resources
+- Implementing CloudWatch Alarms and Lambda functions to manage secondary server activation based on primary region health

 ## Encountered Issues